 Over the years I’ve learned several key things that might prove helpful to you as you create some way of earning a living on your own terms.
 One of the most useful is understanding what I call the “fish bowl”.

 1. The key to success outside the fishbowl is discipline.

-Fishbowl jobs have set times for starting and quitting, and set times for breaks and lunch.
-Most jobs fit into what I call the fishbowl category because employees are usually safe, they’re not subject to many financial risks, and someone else decides how much fish food gets sprinkled on the water.
+Fishbowl jobs have set times for starting and quitting, and set times for breaks and lunch, plus set amounts of money you earn.
+Most jobs fit into what I call the fishbowl category because employees are usually safe, they’re not subject to many financial risks, and someone else decides how much fish food (money) gets sprinkled on the water.
 I have nothing against fishbowl jobs in general, they’re just not for me.
 To continue the analogy, I prefer life in the open ocean . . .

 2. Fishbowl jobs can be great learning experiences.

 When I began making furniture for people, I was self taught.
 When I began working in commercial cabinet shops during the winter while I was building our house, I found myself face to face with all that I did not know.
 I see now that my time working in someone else’s fishbowl cabinet shop was actually a very valuable learning experience to prepare me for life in the open ocean – a learning experience that I was being paid for!
 If I were you, I’d consider finding the most successful cosmetics rep in your area, then offer to be their assistant for little pay (or even for free).
 Keep a pocket pad or a note app handy on your phone at all times, recording the valuable things you discover.
 There should be hundreds of little bits of wisdom and dozens of big ones.